anlthms/neon-old/CONTRIBUTING.rst

     make publish_doc # builds documentation and publishes to:
                      # http://atlas.localdomain:5700

-6. Commit your changes and push your feature branch to gitlab.
+7. Commit your changes and push your feature branch to gitlab.
 Be sure to add a descriptive message and reference the JIRA issue associated with your task (ex.
-MYL-20):
+MYL-20).
+You can create a sequence of separate commits in this manner if your task is better broken down into separate components:

 .. code-block:: bash